Chaitalykundu/Web-Development/01-HTML/1-Basics/03-Elements/theory.md

 - An inline element only takes up as much width as necessary.

+&nbsp;

-- Here are the inline elements in HTML:
+Here are the inline elements in HTML:

 ```md
 <a>